brettrhenderson/pacboi/README.md

 since wrapped it up as a [Flask](https://flask.palletsprojects.com/en/1.1.x/) app and deployed it on my [pythonanywhere](http://bhenderson.pythonanywhere.com/) site.

+The [Documentation.txt](Documentation.txt) and [Design.txt](Design.txt) files were original requirements for project submission.
+The Documentation file specifically has some useful info about how to play the game and how the sprites move around.

 ## Installation
 If you would like to run the game on your laptop or play around with the code, the easiest way is to clone or fork this repository.